crsolver/JamCountdown/README.md

 # JamCountdown

-JamCountdown is an addon for Godot to the keep track of the time left for a game jam submission.
+JamCountdown is an addon for Godot to the keep track of the time left for a gamejam.

 ![Alt text](screenshots/image3.png?raw=true "Title")